Rhizophagus irregularis: Identification

 Rhizophagus irregularis colonization peaks earlier than many of the other fungi in Rhizophagus.
 There tends to be extensive hyphal networking and intense intraradical spores associated with older roots of host plants.

 At times the spores are densely clustered or patchily distributed, depending on the host species.
-When the spores are heavily clustered, mycorrhizologists and others will tend to mistake G. intraradices for G. fasciculatum.
+When the spores are heavily clustered, mycorrhizologists and others will tend to mistake R. irregularis for G. fasciculatum.